hibaDCI/BE-module/BE_Security/_notes/04_cookies.md

 ![Cookie Diagram](./_images/cookies.png)

 ### Setting cookies
 Cookies can be set in the server response using the `res.cookie()` method.
-This method takes two parameters:
+This method takes three parameters:
-- The name of the cookie and t
+- The name of the cookie
 - The value of the cookie.
 - The options parameter